aphexlog/UserData-Ingestion-Pipeline/README.md

 ### Bundling dependencies

-In case you would like to include third-party dependencies, you will need to use a plugin called `serverless-python-requirements`.
-You can set it up by running the following command:
+In order to include third-party dependencies, you need to use the `serverless-python-requirements` plugin.
+Install it with the following command:

 ```
 serverless plugin install -n serverless-python-requirements
 ```

-Running the above will automatically add `serverless-python-requirements` to `plugins` section in your `serverless.yml` file and add it as a `devDependency` to `package.json` file.
-The `package.json` file will be automatically created if it doesn't exist beforehand.
-Now you will be able to add your dependencies to `requirements.txt` file (`Pipfile` and `pyproject.toml` is also supported but requires additional configuration) and they will be automatically injected to Lambda package during build process.
-For more details about the plugin's configuration, please refer to [official documentation](https://github.com/UnitedIncome/serverless-python-requirements).
+This command will automatically add `serverless-python-requirements` to the `plugins` section in your `serverless.yml` file and register it as a `devDependency` in the `package.json` file.
+If `package.json` does not exist, it will be generated for you.
+Now, you can specify your dependencies in the `requirements.txt` file (support for `Pipfile` and `pyproject.toml` is available with additional configuration) and they will be included in the Lambda package during the build process.
+More details about plugin configuration can be found in the [official documentation](https://github.com/UnitedIncome/serverless-python-requirements).